Haiti's leader has been killed. Here's what you need to know - KTVZ

 But the opposition — which accused Moise of allowing corruption and insecurity to flourish in the country — argued that he should have stepped down on February 7 this year, citing a constitutional provision that starts the clock on the term once a president is elected, rather than when he takes office.

+Moise’s inauguration was delayed over allegations of voter fraud during the 2015 election, which led to a presidential runoff that was postponed twice over what authorities called threats and “security concerns.”

-Throughout his term in office, the President repeatedly failed to hold elections at local and national levels, leaving much of the country’s governing infrastructure empty.
+During his presidency, Moise repeatedly failed to hold elections at local and national levels, leaving much of the country’s governing infrastructure empty.
+A constitutional referendum is set to be held in September, alongside the presidential and legislative elections.

 Who takes over from him?